San2021331091/Cadillacs-and-Dinosaurs-Game/README.md

 ## Combat Controls:
 In this cooperative gameplay scenario, the control dynamics are designed for Player 1 to take the reins, manually manoeuvring through the post-apocalyptic world of "Cadillacs and Dinosaurs."
-Player 1 utilises the ‘C’ key /Spacebar for primary attacks, offering strategic control over combat engagements.In tandem, Players 2 and 3 are configured to automatically engage adversaries, providing consistent support to Player 1 without requiring manual input.For defeating dinosaur,’T’ key can be utilised.
+Player 1 utilises the ‘C’ key /Spacebar for primary attacks, offering strategic control over combat engagements.
 Weapon Selection:
-In the game,various weapons complement the players' combat strategies.Weapon selection menu can be opened using ‘L’ key.The '1' key equips the rifle, providing players with a powerful ranged option for dispatching foes from a distance.
-Pressing the '2' key readies the pistol, offering a versatile firearm for quicker,close-quarters engagements.
-Pressing ‘3’ key for selecting the grenade.‘4’ key and ‘5’ can be utilised for throwing bullets using the rifle and pistol respectively.
-‘6’ key is used for throwing the grenade.

 ## Pause/Exit Options: